Today, developing a robust content strategy for your business is more important than it’s ever been.

-Research from HubSpot reveals that companies that produce 16+ blog posts a month see more than four times as much traffic as those who post between zero and four times.
+Research from HubSpot reveals that content strategists at companies that produce 16+ blog posts a month see more than four times as much traffic as those who post between zero and four times.
 Perhaps it’s just common sense – the more hooks you cast into the water, the more fish you’re likely to catch.

 (Image source: blog.hubspot.com)

 Here's a joke for you.
 Where’s the best place to hide a dead body?

 Search engines need content to crawl so it can return relevant results to search queries.

 This means that content marketing is essential to SEO (search engine optimisation).
 It’s important that your website is SEO optimised for the relevant keywords and key terms that users will be typing into search fields when trying to find a business like yours.

 These keywords help your website rank highly in SERPs (search engine results pages) and the best way to build them into your website (without embarking on the black hat practice of keyword stuffing) is through the publication of regular blog posts.

 Traffic and backlinks also help you rank in search – and once again, a solid content strategy will help generate both.

 Blogs and other content are not just used at the ToFU stage of the sales funnel.
 They’re also essential for generating leads.

 A lead is someone who has expressed an explicit interest in your content and/or your company.
 Usually, this means they’ve surrendered some contact information in exchange for access to an eBook, white paper, webinar or what have you.
 Once someone has done this, they become a lead and move into the middle of the sales funnel (the MoFU stage).